Classification of Rank 2 Cluster Varieties: as an integral linear manifold

 For yet another perspective, consider a line $L$ in $U^{\trop}_S$ which crosses a ray $\rho_i$ as above.
-Viewed as a piecewise-straight line in $U^{\trop}$ with its canonical integral linear structure, $L$ will appear to be bending away from the origin when it crosses $\rho_i$.
-Lines $L$ which appear straight in $U^{\trop}$ will appear to bend towards the origin in $U^{\trop}_S$ as follows: if $u$ is a tangent vector to $L$ on one side of $\rho_i$ which points towards $\rho_i$, then on the other side, $u-|u\wedge v_i| v_i$ will be a tangent vector pointing away from $\rho_i$.
+Viewed as a piecewise-straight line in $U^{\trop}$ with its canonical integral linear structure, $L$ will bend away from the origin when it crosses $\rho_i$.
+Lines $L$ which are straight in $U^{\trop}$ will bend towards the origin in $U^{\trop}_S$ as follows: if $u$ is a tangent vector to $L$ on one side of $\rho_i$ which points towards $\rho_i$, then on the other side, $u-|u\wedge v_i| v_i$ will be a tangent vector pointing away from $\rho_i$.
 Another way to state this perspective is that the ``broken lines'' (as in \cite{GHK1} and \cite{GHKK}) in $U^{\trop}$ which are actually straight with respect to the canonical integral linear structure are exactly those which bend towards the origin as much as possible.

-\subsection{The Developing Map}
+\subsection{The developing map}

 We now describe a tool from \cite{GHK1} that is useful for doing explicit computations on $U^{\trop}$.
-Consider the universal cover $\xi:\wt{U}_0^{\trop} \rar U^{\trop}_0:=U^{\trop}\setminus \{0\}$.
-Note that $\wt{U}_0^{\trop}$ has a canonical integral linear structure pulled back from $U^{\trop}_0$.
-The integral points are $\wt{U}_0^{\trop}(\bb{Z}) := \xi^{-1}[U^{\trop}_0(\bb{Z})]$.
-Furthermore, a ray $\rho\in U^{\trop}_0$ pulls back to a family of rays $\rho^j$, $j\in \bb{Z}$, projecting to $\rho$ (we arbitrarily choose a ray in $\wt{U}_0^{\trop}$ to be $\rho_0$ and then assign the other indices so that they increase as we go counterclockwise).
+Consider the universal cover $\xi\colon \wt{U}_0^{\trop} \rar U^{\trop}_0:=U^{\trop}\setminus \{0\}$.
+Note that $\wt{U}_0^{\trop}$ has a canonical integral linear structure pulled back from~$U^{\trop}_0$.
+The integral points are $\wt{U}_0^{\trop}(\bb{Z}) := \xi^{-1}\big[U^{\trop}_0(\bb{Z})\big]$.
+Furthermore, a ray $\rho\in U^{\trop}_0$ pulls back to a family of rays $\rho^j$, $j\in \bb{Z}=\pi_1\big(U^{\trop}_0\big)$, projecting to~$\rho$ (we arbitrarily choose a ray in $\wt{U}_0^{\trop}$ to be $\rho_0$ and then assign the other indices so that they increase as we go counterclockwise).